Debt Service Coverage Ratio (DSCR) and Commercial Loan.

 Debt Service Coverage Ratio is the primary metric lenders use to size commercial real estate loans.
 It is defined as net operating income divided by annual debt service, the total principal and interest payments required on the proposed loan over twelve months.

 A DSCR above 1.0 means the property generates more income than its debt costs; below 1.0 the property cannot service its own debt from operations alone.
-Most institutional lenders require a minimum DSCR of 1.20x to 1.30x on stabilized permanent loans, meaning NOI must exceed annual debt service by at least 20-30%.
+Most institutional lenders require a minimum DSCR of roughly 1.20x to 1.25x on stabilized permanent loans, meaning NOI must exceed annual debt service by at least 20 to 25%.

 This cushion protects the lender against moderate income shortfalls and gives the borrower room to operate through vacancy spikes, capex timing, or market softness without triggering a default.